All Episodes

 Why?

-Okay, because if if I don't if if the if the tire comp if a rubber company doesn't have to pay taxes, and the steel company doesn't have to pay taxes, and the um and the um plastic company.
+Okay, because if the rubber company doesn't have to pay taxes and the steel company doesn't have to pay taxes and the people who are going to criticize this are saying, great.

-What you've just done is you've lowered taxes on all the corporate investors in the steel companies, the rubber companies, and the car companies, and you've slapped it all on the poor guy trying to make ends meet by giving him an enormous sales tax.
+What you've just done is you've lowered taxes on all the corporate investors and the steel companies, the rubber companies, and the car companies, and you've slapped it all on the poor guy trying to make ends meet by giving him an enormous sales tax.

 That's the way this thing's going to be attacked, and the supporters are going to have to come up with an answer for it.